okize/sortr/README.md

 # sortie

-Node CLI tool that sorts a directory of photos into subdirectories named after date the photo was taken
+CLI tool that organizes a directory of photos by sorting them into subdirectories named after date the photo was taken